CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

       ![](images/P2T3S10.png)

-1. Click **Browse** to verify that the web app is running successfully after deployment.
+1. Click **Browse** from the top menu bar to open and verify that the web app is running successfully after deployment.

     ![](images/app-service-1.png)